Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/hubspot-cohort.md

 After you send your Amplitude cohort to HubSpot, you can see it in the *Contacts* section of the HubSpot dashboard.
 Cohorts sent by Amplitude include a "amplitude_" prefix in the name.

 HubSpot only ingests users for whom they have identifiers.

+!!!example

-For example, if User A, User B, and User C are in the Amplitude cohort (Cohort 1), and HubSpot only has identifiers for User A and User C, then HubSpot creates a list that includes User A and User C, and drops User B.
+     User A, User B, and User C are in the Amplitude cohort (Cohort 1).
+HubSpot only has identifiers for User A and User C. HubSpot creates a list that includes User A and User C, and drops User B.